Mov1s/RafiBot/README.md

 ### Responding to IRC activity

 Once a case is satisfied you will want Rafi to do something.
 To send a message back to the server you must first construct an `IrcMessage` object.
-To construct a new message object you should use one of the constructor methods in the `IrcMessage` class.
+To construct a new message object as a reply to a recieved message you can use:

+    ircMessage.newResponseMessage(theMessageBody)

+This will construct a new message that is either a PM reply when the recieved message is a PM or a room reply when the recieved message is anything but a PM.
+Most of the time this will be sufficent, but if you want more fine grained control over what type of message to create and where or who to send it to you can use these constructor methods in the `IrcMessage` class.

 `IrcMessage.newRoomMessage(theMessageBody, aRoom = None, offRecord = False)`  This will construct a new message to be sent to a room.
 You must pass in the body of the message as you want it to appear in the room.
 The room to send the message to is optional, if you do not specify one it sends the message to the default room of the passed in `ircConnection`.
 You can also specify if you would like the message kept off the record.
 Off the record messages will not be logged by Rafi and therefore will not be visible when requesting the room history.